laravel-notification-channels/twilio/README.md

 }
 ```

-Or create a Twilio call:
+Or create a Twilio call, using either an external TwiML url:

 ``` php
 use NotificationChannels\Twilio\TwilioChannel;